 Discussing their concerns with a doctor became less likely for women, but more likely for men as their concerns increased with age.

 Better2Know sees patients over 50 every day, including some in their 70s, 80s and 90s.
-Age is no barrier to STIs, so safer sex and regular testing help to prevent and treat infections to stop them being passed on.
+Age is no barrier to STIs, so safer sex and regular testing help to prevent and treat infections to stop them from being passed on.

 Lines are open 24/7.
 Click to call.